spiral/docs/components/entity.md

 dump($entity->getFields());
 ```

+> Attention, resulted array will include field accessors (see below), plus every field will be passed thought it's associated getter (see below).

 ### Set Model field
 To set value of desired model field we can use obviously named method `setField`: